h3abionet/h3agatk/README.md

 ## System Resources

 We have tested on a 16 core, 128GB+ Ubuntu VM running on Azure.
 Similar systems should work.
 We recommend 1TB+ disk space if processing a 30x coverage genome, about 500G if processing an exome.
+We use the directories `/data/working` and `/data/output` in the examples below but whatever you choose make sure these are on volumes with plenty of space free.

 ## System Services